nhouse417/Projects/Linear_Regression/README.md

 ### Linear Regression (my implementation)

+The main reason I implemented my own version of linear regression was to learn how it works behind the scenes.
+Implementing the cost function, the gradient function to get the best w and b parameters, and then the gradient function solidified my understanding of how the gradient function works and why it's important for linear regression.
+In the compute cost_function and compute_gradient function, regularization was implemented to prevent overfitting the data.
+This helps generalize the model so that it's accurate when unseen data is added.

+The cost function (also known as the mean squared error) I implemented is pictured below.
+The goal of this function is to minimize the cost or error

 ### Linear Regression implemented using sklearn pipelines

 ### outcomes and how it can be improved